darthplagueiswise/Ryukgram-Fork/README.md

 # SCInsta

-A feature-rich tweak for Instagram on iOS!\
+A feature-rich iOS tweak for Instagram.

-`Version v1.1.4` | `Tested on Instagram 423.1.0`\
+**Version:** v1.1.4
+**Tested on:** Instagram 423.1.0

-A more maintained fork of Scinsta, with enhanced features.
+A more actively maintained fork of Scinsta, featuring enhancements, fixes, and improved stability.

 ---

 > [!NOTE]